A tense second quarter

 The CJEU ruling of June 18, 2025 condemning Greece for failing to pay its hospitals on time has put the spotlight on the French situation.

-• 31 days average delay for public hospitals
+- 31 days late payment on average for public hospitals

 Sector focus